DJNicoco/personalprojects/Blog Web Application/README-Blog-Web-Application.md

 ## 📌 Project Overview

 A simple blog where users can create, view, edit, and delete posts.
-This version intentionally uses **in‑memory storage** (no database), so posts **reset when the server restarts**.
+This version intentionally uses in‑memory storage (no database), so posts reset when the server restarts.
 The UI is server‑rendered with EJS templates and a small CSS file for basic styling.

 ---